 Astrazeneca (AZN) Gains But Lags Market: What You Should Know

-Heading into today, shares of the pharmaceutical had gained 0.11% over the past month, outpacing the Medical sector's loss of 2.81% and the S&P 500's loss of 6.31% in that time.
+Prior to today's trading, shares of the pharmaceutical had gained 3.11% over the past month.
+This has outpaced the Medical sector's gain of 2.53% and the S&P 500's gain of 2.44% in that time.

 Wall Street will be looking for positivity from AZN as it approaches its next earnings report date.
-The company is expected to report EPS of $0.53, up 6% from the prior-year quarter.
+This is expected to be November 5, 2020.
+In that report, analysts expect AZN to post earnings of $0.53 per share.
+This would mark year-over-year growth of 6%.
 Our most recent consensus estimate is calling for quarterly revenue of $6.66 billion, up 3.92% from the year-ago period.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.1% lower within the past month.
-AZN currently has a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 0.79% lower within the past month.
+AZN is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note AZN's current valuation metrics, including its Forward P/E ratio of 26.74.
-For comparison, its industry has an average Forward P/E of 14.3, which means AZN is trading at a premium to the group.
+Looking at its valuation, AZN is holding a Forward P/E ratio of 27.2.
+This valuation marks a premium compared to its industry's average Forward P/E of 14.32.

-Investors should also note that AZN has a PEG ratio of 1.59 right now.
+Investors should also note that AZN has a PEG ratio of 1.64 right now.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Large Cap Pharmaceuticals was holding an average PEG ratio of 1.98 at yesterday's closing price.
+Large Cap Pharmaceuticals stocks are, on average, holding a PEG ratio of 1.99 based on yesterday's closing prices.

 The Large Cap Pharmaceuticals industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 194, which puts it in the bottom 24% of all 250+ industries.
+This group has a Zacks Industry Rank of 124, putting it in the top 50% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.